Home

 Every time a student doesn’t have the necessities, he or she will have a difficult time completing the assignment.

 While some school districts may provide materials for students, many don't.
 And I'm sure a teacher would loan a child supplies IF the teacher had extra.
-But we "run out" too!
+But sometimes we "run out" too!

-So every day, please BE SURE your children have what they need so they can always do their very best.
+So every day, please BE SURE your children have what they need, so they can always do their very best.

 Also, remember crayons are needed in the primary level classrooms for many different LESSONS throughout the school year.

-Really, they're not for JUST "playing-and-coloring."
+Really, they're NOT for just "playing-and-coloring."

-But that wasn’t the problem.
+Today, crayons were needed, but that wasn’t the problem.
 It was something else.

-“First, look at each picture on your worksheet...
+“First, look at each picture on your worksheet ...

-If the name of the picture begins with the ch sound, color the picture ORANGE.
+"If the name of the picture begins with the ch sound, color the picture ORANGE.

-If the name of the picture begins with the sh sound, color the picture BLUE.”
+"If the name of the picture begins with the sh sound, color the picture BLUE.”

 We worked the examples together.
 Then, they worked on their own.